East Longmeadow, Massachusetts: Points of interest

 A point of interest in East Longmeadow is Heritage Park.
 Heritage Park has a body of water (Blackman's Pond) with fish, as well as baseball fields, soccer field, playscape, and a picnicking area.
-Historic places in East Longmeadow include the numerous red and brown sandstone quarries that gave the town its industrial beginnings and from which the original Smithsonian Institution building in Washington was mined, the Elijah Burt House, The Seward Pease House, The Train depot, and the First Congregational Church.
+Historic places in East Longmeadow include the numerous red and brown sandstone quarries that gave the town its industrial beginnings and from which the original Smithsonian Institution Building in Washington was mined, the Elijah Burt House, The Seward Pease House, The Train depot, and the First Congregational Church.
 Another point of interest is the area around the central rotary called "The rotary".
-Here, there are small shops, including many restaurants such as Koffee Tyme, DeNardo's, Fazio's, Romito & Sons (closed), the Pizza Shoppe, Center Square Grill, Bentley's (closed), and recently The Beer Shop and The Depot at Graham Station.
+Here, there are small shops, including many restaurants.
+East Longmeadow is also home (or partial home) to a few golf courses.
 The Rotary itself was made famous by Robert Ripley, author of Ripley's Believe It or Not and listed because of the seven streets feeding into it with no traffic lights.

 Also an integral part of East Longmeadow are the many churches, such as St. Michael's (Catholic), St. Paul's (Lutheran), St. Mark's (Episcopal), First Congregational (UCC), First Baptist, Cornerstone Church, East Longmeadow United Methodist, St. Luke's (Greek Orthodox) and many more.

-Also, East Longmeadow was home to Milton Bradley Company for many years, and still houses one of their largest facilities after Hasbro bought this corporation in 1984.
+East Longmeadow was home to Milton Bradley Company for many years, and still houses one of its largest facilities after Hasbro bought the corporation in 1984.
 In 2016 the Hasbro location was purchased by Cartamundi.
-East Longmeadow is also home (or partial home) to a few golf courses such as Fenway Golf/Pine Knoll Executive Golf Course and Franconia Golf Course.
-The Clubhouse is located on Dwight St in Springfield, but the course itself runs into East Longmeadow on Westwood Avenue and into Longmeadow as well.

 Government

-Until June 30, 2016, East Longmeadow had an annual open town meeting held on the third Monday in May presided by a town moderator, who also was responsible for appointing the town's Appropriations Committee.
+Until June 30, 2016, East Longmeadow had an annual open town meeting held on the third Monday in May and presided over by a town moderator, who also was responsible for appointing the town's Appropriations Committee.
 The chief executive board in the town was the Board of Selectmen.
 It consisted of three popularly elected members who held staggered three-year terms.

-Besides this board which also served the role of Fire and Police Commissioners, and the Board of Health, the town had a series of independent Executive Boards.
-The Boards of Public Works, Planning, Library Trustees, Assessors, a School Committee and an independent yet elected Housing Authority Board.
-The town also has numerous advisory boards under these various executive boards.
+Besides this board, which also served the role of Fire and Police Commissioners and the Board of Health, the town had a series of independent Executive Boards: the Boards of Public Works, Planning, Library Trustees, Assessors, a School Committee, and an independent, elected Housing Authority Board.
+The town also has numerous advisory boards under these executive boards.

 Charter Review Commission: The East Longmeadow Charter Review Commission was elected in April 2015 to review the form of town government and to write a town charter for submission to the voters.
-This passed in April 2016.
+It passed in April 2016.

 Town Council

 In June 2016, East Longmeadow elected a seven-member Town Council.
 Current Town Councilors are listed below.